SCCF 2023 – 2024 GRANT RECIPIENTS

 WEBSITE

-JUNIOR ACHIEVEMENT – 12th YEAR GRANT
+JUNIOR ACHIEVEMENT – 13th YEAR GRANT – $20,000

 AGENCY BACKGROUND

 JA of Arizona’s mission is to inspire and prepare young people to succeed in a global economy.
 They do this by giving students the knowledge and skills they need to manage their money, plan for their future and make smart academic, career and economic choices.
-Past funding supported students at Pueblo High School.
-The school was not able to participate this past year, so JA of Arizona decided to use the funds at San Miguel High School and Tucson Unified Virtual Academy.
+Delivered by volunteer mentors, the programming focuses on financial literacy, work readiness and entrepreneurship.

-Focus of the 2023 Grant: Career Readiness and Financial Literacy Education for High School Students
+Focus of the 2024 Grant: Career Readiness and Financial Literacy Education for High School Students

 MEASURABLE OUTCOMES

-The primary objective is to prepare students for the workforce while motivating them to graduate from high school, minimize drop out rates and maximize lifelong financial security.
-Key measurable outcomes are:
+The primary objective is to prepare students for the workforce while motivating them to graduate from high school, minimize drop-out rates and maximize lifelong financial security.

 • Demonstrate an average knowledge gain of at least 20% at the conclusion of the program